Are you looking for childcare? Use our online directory to search for Ofsted registered childcare in your area.

 If your child is eligible, you will need to complete a parent agreement form.
 This is given to you by your chosen provider.
 There will be a box for you to tick if your child is in receipt of Disability Living Allowance.
 It is important that that this is ticked to ensure the setting receives this one off payment.
 You will also need to submit a copy of your child’s Disability Living Allowance award.

-At times, Early Years providers including schools, pre-schools, nurseries and childminders may find they are struggling to meet the needs of a child with identified Special Educational Needs and Disabilities within existing resources.
+At times, Early Years providers including schools, pre-schools, nurseries and childminders may require additional funding to meet the needs of a child with identified Special Educational Needs and Disabilities.

 In such circumstances the childcare provider may submit an “inclusion funding” application for additional monies to enhance their provision to meet the needs of the child.
 This is likely to be funding to increase the staff to child ratios to ensure that they can fully meet the needs of the child and undertake any interventions recommended by external agencies.
 Where a childcare provider decides to apply for the inclusion funding the application will be discussed with parents prior to submission of an application form.